pycabook/pycabook/manuscript/part_0_introduction/chapter_02_about_the_book.md

 ## Typographic conventions

-This book uses Python, so the majority of the code samples will being this language, either `inline` or in a specific code block
+This book uses Python, so the majority of the code samples will be in this language, either `inline` or in a specific code block

 ``` python
 def example():